shiinedev/shiinedev/README.md

 I'm a passionate developer focused on building impactful software and contributing to open-source projects.

 ## 🔭 What I'm Currently Working On
-- 🌟 [dhaqsoPay](https://github.com/shiinedev/dhaqsoPay) - Test payments effortlessly, build confidently.
+- 🌟 [vsCodeLanguageSupport](https://github.com/soplang/vsCodeLanguageSupport) - vsCode Language Support for Soplang.
 - 🚀 Improving my skills in Front-end development.